wintermute-core/pilot-k8s-postgres/README.md

 `*.tf` - terraform files for GKE deployment
-`charts` - directory with helm charts used in installation `docker` - directory used to build container images
+`charts` - directory with helm charts used in installation `containers` - directory used to build container images

 # Deployment steps